Simran-Negi19/Skin-Cancer-Detection/README.md

 - CNN-based classification model
 - Visualizations of data distribution and training performance
 - Early stopping to avoid overfitting
-- ⚖Class balancing with `class_weight`
+- Class balancing with `class_weight`
-- 🎛Interactive Gradio-based UI for predictions
+- Interactive Gradio-based UI for predictions
 - Model accuracy and performance metrics displayed with plots

 ---